Sydney-Informatics-Hub/training.artemis.rds/_episodes/04-rcos2hpc.md

 Pretty neat right?
 A very flexible and time-saving trick!

-# Transfer from Artemis HPC to RCOS: Backup project!
+# Transfer from Artemis HPC to RDS: Backup project!

-It is great practice to routinely back up your Artemis project (whether the data be in /project or /scratch) to RCOS on a regular basis (ideally, after every day you have worked on the project).
+It is great practice to routinely back up your Artemis project (whether the data be in /project or /scratch) to RDS on a regular basis (ideally, after every day you have worked on the project).
 This is made so simple with dt-script, there is no excuse not to 😊

-Today you want to back up your working directory, to your personal location on RCOS.
+Today you want to back up your working directory, to your personal location on RDS.
 Since many of you do/will have many colleagues working in the same Artemis project as you, this may be more applicable at times than backing up an entire project folder.
-You do not need to first create the destination directory on RCOS, because ‘rsync’ makes precise use of trailing slashes in directory paths to make or not make new directory levels.
+You do not need to first create the destination directory on RDS, because ‘rsync’ makes precise use of trailing slashes in directory paths to make or not make new directory levels.
 If we leave the trailing slash from the source (our working directory) it will automatically create that directory for us on the destination if that directory doesn’t exist.
 See ```man rsync``` for more information on this behavior.

 To back up your working directory for today, make sure you are situated within the directory containing the data to backup (so that you can make use of `pwd` shortcut, which omits the trailing slash), then run: